Orders of magnitude (numbers)

 The logarithmic scale can compactly represent the relationships between variously sized numbers.

-This list contains selected positive numbers in increasing order, including counts of things, dimensionless quantities and probabilities.
+This list contains selected positive numbers in increasing order of magnitude, including counts of things, dimensionless quantities, and probabilities.
 Each number is given a name in the short scale, which is used in English-speaking countries, as well as a name in the long scale, which is used in some of the countries that do not have English as their national language.